 This is a run-once BASH script to create an autorun environment on your NAS.
-This can be used to automatically execute your own scripts when the NAS boots-up.
+Which can then be used to automatically run your own scripts when the NAS boots-up.

 What it does

 This installer script writes an autorun.sh processor into your default volume, below the .system directory.
 It then symlinks this into the DOM so that it's triggered on NAS startup.
 It also creates a scripts directory for your own custom creations and NAS modifications.
 Everything in the scripts directory is run (in order) during NAS startup.

 How to use it

 - SSH into your NAS as the 'admin' user,